 6. Drop at the drug price

 Most government bodies ask for a decrease in the price of medicinal products as they complain that the products may be too pricey.
 As the pharmaceutical industry hold their breaths, new laws might soon be implemented to give governments cheaper deals on medicinal products.
 The drop might affect the CDMO Industry directly and push them further adrift.
 Going in the minds of most CDMO companies is how low the prices will be and what that will mean for their industry.

 7. Fewer contracts in between

 There are fewer contracts on the table in 2021 as more and more pharmaceutical companies are focusing on house manufacturing rather than outsourcing because the demand is low.
 Outsourcing is mainly done when there’s high demand, and the same cannot be done for 2021.

 With fewer contracts, the CDMO is growing at a snail’s pace and will only see a rise when the demand for the current losses increases.
 Of course, this is expected when the pandemic is over, and the economy starts to grow once more.

 Conclusion and Opportunities

 Despite all these challenges, the opportunities in CDMO cannot be denied; here are some of the most outstanding opportunities fueled by the pandemic.

 CDMOs are actively involved in looking for vaccines for the coronavirus that has seen the world losing their beloveds.
 They are also beneficial in developing medicinal products and trial drugs that will change the pharmaceutical industry forever.

 A recent report shows that the industry will experience a growth sprout after the pandemic as most companies will be looking for a way to speed up productivity and meet the growing demand.
-The demand increasing is the right window for the industry as they will need new contracts and make up for the losses incurred during the period the pandemic lasts.
+The demand increasing is the right window for the industry as they will need new contracts and make up for the losses incurred during the pandemic period.
 Most, if not all, companies will need to outsource to meet their larger goals.